Ryan Mackenzie PA-07

 Party: Republican Party

-Candidate for: 2024 Pennsylvania Member of the US House elections
+Current Position: 2025 Pennsylvania Member of the US House

 Previous campaigns: Pennsylvania House of Representatives District 187 general Election, 2022, MORE